paust/fleet/README.md

 ## Fleet repo

 The fleet repo is responsible for the configuration of flux on the cluster.
 Here are the repos defined which should be watched, and which Kustomizations should be applied on the Cluster.

 ## Podinfo

-The podinfo repo is a fork from https://github.com/stefanprodan/podinfo.git and adopted for our need to work two environments.
+The podinfo repo is a fork from https://github.com/stefanprodan/podinfo.git and adopted for our need to work with two environments.
+The Kusomization from the Fleet repo points to the desired Overlayfolder with the actual active Environment.

 ## devops-toolkit
 The devops-toolkit repo is a demo application from Viktor Farcic where some helm releases are configured.